evennia/evennia/docs/source/Howtos/Tutorial-Building-a-Train.md

 If you have played around a bit, you've probably figured out that you can use `leave train` when outside the train and `enter train` when inside.
 This doesn't make any sense ... so let's go ahead and fix that.
 We need to tell Evennia that you can not enter the train when you're already inside or leave the train when you're outside.
 One solution to this is [locks](../Components/Locks.md): we will lock down the commands so that they can only be called if the player is at the correct location.

-Right now commands defaults to the lock `cmd:all()`.
-The `cmd` lock type in combination with the `all()` lock function means that everyone can run those commands as long as they are in the same room as the train *or* inside the train.
-We're going to change this to check the location of the player and *only* allow access if they are inside the train.
+Since we didn't set a `lock` property on the Command, it defaults to `cmd:all()`.
+This means that everyone can use the command as long as they are in the same room _or inside the train_.

 First of all we need to create a new lock function.
 Evennia comes with many lock functions built-in already, but none that we can use for locking a command in this particular case.
 Create a new entry in `mygame/server/conf/lockfuncs.py`:

 ```python